Homemade Cherry Pie

-- Set filling aside in the refrigerator as the oven preheats. *
+- Set cherry mixture aside in the refrigerator as the oven preheats. *

 - Preheat oven to 400°F (204°C).

-- Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough until you have a 12 inch circle.
-Carefully place the dough into a 9×2 inch pie dish.
+- Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough using a rolling pin lightly dusted wth flour until you have a 12 inch circle.
+Carefully place the dough into a 9×2 inch pie dish/pie pan.
 Sprinkle over the flour sugar mixture over base if using.
 Use a slotted spoon to transfer cherries to crust and discard any leftover juices in the bottom of the bowl.* Dot the pieces of butter on top of the filling.